jvanp148/SlivkaEMBOSS/README.md

 | `services/` volume | Mounted from the host; contains all YAML tool definitions |
 | `media` volume | Stores job input/output files |

-The `services/` directory is mounted as a volume so tool configurations can be updated without rebuilding the image.
+The `services/` directory is mounted as a volume so tool configurations can be updated without rebuilding the image. `testdata/` is also mounted as a volume so that the data in this folder is accessible inside the container to test out tools.

 ## Configuration